-- Provide basic knowledge of what gender is and what it is not - Discuss the broader context of diversity - Get participants familiar with key approaches to gender - Develop the link between mobility and gender - Get to know different gendered dimensions of mobility - Learn about the political relevance of gender-responsiveness
+- Provide basic knowledge of what gender is and what it is not - Discuss the broader context of diversity - · Get participants familiar with key approaches to gender - Describe the main steps to prepare a SUMP - Develop the link between mobility and gender - · Get to know different gendered dimensions of mobility - · Learn about the political relevance of gender-responsiveness

-- 1 Key definition of gender and gender mainstreaming approach - Dimensions of gender and mobility - The political context of including gender in mobility planning
+- 1. Key definition of gender and gender mainstreaming approach - 2.
+Dimensions of gender and mobility - 3.
+The political context of including gender in mobility planning